Enabling Global, Human-Centered Explanations for LLMs:From Tokens to Interpretable Code and Test Generation: Acknowledgments

-We would like to thank all the participants in our user study.
-Also, the authors have been supported by the \# grants.
-Any opinions, findings, and conclusions herein are the authors’ and do not necessarily reflect those of the sponsors.
+This research has been supported in part by the NSF CCF-2311469 and CCF-2346357.
+We also gratefully acknowledge support from Cisco Systems.
+The opinions, findings and conclusions expressed in this work are solely those of the authors and do not necessarily reflect the views of the sponsors.